What is Novel Coronavirus (COVID-19)?

 - The science on the disease indicates it is spread through “droplet-and-contact” transmission – like the common cold or influenza.

 - The virus can live on hard surfaces for 2-3 days.
-The best advice in terms of prevention is to wash hands frequently and thoroughly, keep your hands away from your eyes and nose, and to wash and disinfect high-touch surfaces like phones, doorknobs and light switches.
+The best advice in terms of prevention is to wash hands frequently and thoroughly, keep your hands away from your eyes and nose, wash and disinfect high-touch surfaces like phones, doorknobs and light switches and maintain physical distance of at least 2 metres (6 feet) away from others.

 Who is most at risk?